Path-AI/django-request-stats-example/README.md

   * It is self-sufficient for use in other projects, just drop it in and register.
   * DB_INSTRUMENTATION_ENABLED controls whether DB queries are counted and time is measured, default is True
   * REQUEST_LOGGING_DETAILED_DB_QUERY_DIAGNOSTICS_ACTIVE controls whether detailed query diagnostics with call stacks is enabled, default is False
-  * REQUEST_LOGGING_DETAILED_DB_QUERY_DIAGNOSTICS_THRESHOLD controls above what number of repeats a query will be logged, default is 0
+  * REQUEST_LOGGING_DETAILED_DB_QUERY_DIAGNOSTICS_THRESHOLD controls at what number of repeats the query diagnostrics will be output, default being 0.
+So for example if you want to only see detailed logs about queries that repeat 5 times or more, set this value to 5.
 * An example "library" app that can be run to demonstrate:
   * how excessive queries can happen
   * how they can be tracked